Internal Market Information System (IMI)

 You can contact the Danish Data Protection Agency if you wish to:

-• exercise your right to have inaccurate or incomplete personal data corrected
+• exercise your right to have inaccurate or incomplete personal data corrected (right to rectification)

-• exercise your right to have unlawfully processed personal data deleted
+• exercise your right to have unlawfully processed personal data deleted (right to erasure)

 Supervision

 The Danish Data Protection Agency is the supervisory authority in relation to the processing of personal data in the Danish part of the IMI system.
 This means that the Danish Data Protection Agency supervises the Danish IMI actors' processing of personal data.
-The Danish Business Authority is the IMI coordinator in Denmark.
+The Danish Business Authority is the national IMI coordinator in Denmark.

 Complaints